WilsonPercival/WilsonPercival/purpose script undo bug/purpose_script_undo_bug_r292b.md

 ## Problem description

-After pressing cancel, the script type did not revert to "main script".
+After pressing "undo", the script type did not revert to "main script".

 ## Attach a .c3p